litchipi/website/data/blog/rust/containers_in_rust/part8.md

 It may seams like we arrived to a very minimalist state of a container, but once you can add files and execute binaries, you can do pretty much anything from there.

 This environment is already enough to execute a web service, or as a compilation sandbox, but it lacks severall things to get to the level comparable to Docker:

 - **Network isolation**: Creating fake interfaces, bind them to the real network hardware, but isolated enough to not have any bad surprises
 - **Port forwarding**: Executing a web service on port 80 of the container and redirect the data to whatever local port you wish
 - **Good security**: Security is hard because it has so many pitfalls.
-- **Container generation from file**: A `Crabfile` with a weird syntax to build a container from text
+- **Container generation from file**: A `Crabfile` with a weird syntax to build a container from the text

 And many more things that I am forgetting.

 ## End of this tutorial

 This was the last post of this tutorial that took way too long to write.
-Feel free to reach to me if you have any question or remark, or leave a comment using your Github Account.

-I tried to keep it beginer-friendly in every aspects, as what I love to do when learning a language is build something real with it.
+Feel free to reach to me if you have any question or remark, I tried to keep it beginer-friendly in every aspects, as what I love to do when learning a language is build something real with it.

 The code of this tutorial is a Rust rewrite from [this tutorial][linux-containers-tutorial], you **should** go and take a look at least to it as it's filled with